Milt: Production

 Intersex fish are less likely to release milt, or may fail to produce milt at all, due to their sperm ducts being blocked.
 Even when intersex fish do produce milt, the sperm density is lower than normal, and the sperm that is present typically has less motility than normal.
-Triploid fish can sire offpring, but said offspring have low hatch rates and high mortality rates.
+Triploid fish can sire offspring, but said offspring have low hatch rates and high mortality rates.
 For this reason, some hatcheries may intentionally produce triploid fish to keep them from hybridizing or competing with native fish.

 Chemical composition of milt varies slightly by species.
 Herring milt is 82.5% water, 2% fat, 16.7% protein, and 2% ash for fish with 21% milt.
 Cod milt is 82% water, 1.1% fat, 14.5% protein, and 1.8% ash.